nickfreemandesign/form-demo/README.md

 ## FORM DEMO
 Just a demo of a multi-step form

 This [form demo](http://demo-form.s3-website-us-east-1.amazonaws.com/) is a multi-step signup form built in React with TS, using Formik, and Yup libraries.
+It was designed with the intention of creating any kind of form registration that required multiple pages.
+Users

 ### Application Sequence Diagram